Vladimir Bazarov

-Vladimir Alexandrovich Bazarov (Russian: Влади́мир Алекса́ндрович База́ров; 8 August [O. S. 27 July] 1874 – 16 September 1939) was a Russian Marxist revolutionary, journalist, philosopher, and economist, born Vladimir Alexandrovich Rudnev.
-Bazarov is best remembered as a pioneer in the development of economic planning in the Soviet Union.
+Vladimir Alexandrovich Bazarov (Russian: Влади́мир Алекса́ндрович База́ров; 8 August [O. S. 27 July] 1874 – 16 September 1939) was a Russian Marxist revolutionary, journalist, philosopher, and economist.
+Born as Vladimir Alexandrovich Rudnev, Bazarov is best remembered as a pioneer in the development of economic planning in the Soviet Union.
 He was one of the Russian Machists, as Lenin dubbed the term, and was a close friend to Alexander Bogdanov.

 Early career

 Early years

 Vladimir Alexandrovich Rudnev was born on 8 August 1874 (N.S.) in Tula, Russian Empire.

-The son of a doctor, A. M. Rudnev, he enrolled in the Tula classical gimnaziia (high school) in 1884, and graduated in the spring of 1892.
+The son of a doctor and nobleman, A. M. Rudnev, he enrolled in the Tula classical gimnazija (high school) in 1884, and graduated in the spring of 1892.

 In the autumn of 1892, Rudnev enrolled in the faculty of natural sciences of Moscow University.
 He became involved in revolutionary politics in 1896, activity which would lead to his expulsion from Moscow the following year.
 He also adopted the surname "Bazarov" as an underground revolutionary pseudonym taking it from the Comtean positivist character in Turgenev's Fathers and Sons.
 Thereafter, Bazarov returned home to Tula where, together with Alexander Bogdanov and Ivan Skvortsov-Stepanov, Bazarov organized a secret school for Tula workers.
 Bogdanov resided at the house of Bazarov's father and met his wife who worked for Alexander Rudenev.
 A guiding principle of this group was that the workers' movement should be led by workers themselves, assisted by educated members of the radical intelligentsia.